 Any payments or receipts received by the Authority under the Interest Rate Contracts are pledged under the Master Indenture as Revenues, as described in "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS-Revenues" and "-Interest Rate Contracts."
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class I, constitutes a Class I Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class I Obligations.
 The Authority's obligation to make regular interest payments to the contracts indicated as Class II, constitutes a Class I Obligations.
 The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class II, constitutes a Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class II Obligations.
-The Authority's obligation to make regular interest payments to the counterparties under the Interest Rate Contracts indicated as Class II, constitutes a Class II Obligation under the Master Indenture, secured on parity with the lien on the Trust Estate of the other Class II Obligations.
-The Authority's obligation to make termination payments under each of the Interest Rate Contracts in the event of early termination is a general obligation of the Authority and is not secured by the Trust Estate under the Master Indenture.
+The Authority's obligation to make regular interest Rate Contracts indicated as Class II, constitutes a Class II Obligations.
+The Authority's obligation to make termination payments under each of the other Class II Obligations.
+The Authority's obligation of the Authority and is not secured by the Trust Estate under the Master Indenture.
 See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to Interest Rate Contracts" and "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Obligations of the Authority."